prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 + We need more "management buy-in"

-+ We should be able to aquire resources more easily if we are r-b ...: build farm
++ We should be able to acquire resources more easily if we are r-b ...: build farm

 + Publicity can provide a "professional" context to motivate projects dedicated to RB (e.g. academic publications)